 Whether you are a pro or just want to ‘look like a pro’—this helmet will do the trick.
 The Bell Super 2R Helmet is well worth the money and is packed with added features that make it one of the best full face MTB helmets on the market.

 One thing to keep in mind is it tends to run a little small to size so if you are borderline in a size, go up to the next size.
 If you are into more extreme riding then the Bell Super 2R Helmet is your best bet.

-Mountain bike helmets are specialized helmets that are designed to protect a bicyclist while riding through rough terrain.
+Mountain bike helmets are specialized helmets that are designed to protect the rider’s head from a major crash.
 They are well ventilated even at low speeds, and are often built with visors to protect riders from mud, rain, and sun.

-They are typically made with rear-head coverage, and some options provide full face protection with a wraparound chin bar.
+The better helmets provide rear-head coverage, and some provide full face protection with a wraparound chin bar.
 These helmets are ideal for downhill mountain biking and park riding.
 Here are some things to think about when selecting a mountain bike helmet.

-What to look for in a Mountain Bike Helmet
+What to look for in a MTB Helmet

 There are two styles of mountain bike helmets to consider; the first is the open face design.
 An open face model resembles a traditional road bike helmet and is typically lightweight, aerodynamic, well-ventilated and provides coverage to the side and back of the head.